Recognizing Interval Bigraphs by Forbidden Patterns: Structure of a circuit after line 12

-We consider what happens when a circuit is formed during the execution of Step 3 of the algorithm.
-In what follows we specify the length and the properties of a circuit in $D$, considering the level by level construction of envelope of $D$, $\widehat{D}$.
+We consider what happens when a circuit is formed during the execution of lines 13--21 of the algorithm.
+In what follows we specify the length and the properties of a circuit in $D$, considering level by level construction of $N^*[D]$ (envelope of $D$).
+We break this section into two subsections.
+The first one proves that a minimal (we define what it means) circuit should have length at most four.
+In the second subsection we further analyze the pairs of each circuit and identify a dictator component associated to this circuit.